 Because when it comes to online courses, there are BIG differences in what you’ll get.

-You may learn the tools you need on Lynda or Skillshare for $99.
+You may learn enough to get by on LinkedIn Learning or Skillshare for $99.

 Or you might shell out $200 for a disjointed course from someone who BARELY knows their stuff.

 (NOT NAMING NAMES, BUT I HAVE HEARD STORIES.)

 Who do you reach out to when things go WRONG?

 When you’ve landed your dream freelance client and you can’t get Illustrator to do that ONE thing that will make or break the project?

 These are the things that determine the SUCCESS of your career.

 So what’s the value of knocking your best client’s socks off, so they want to hire you again and again (and tell everyone they know about you!)?

 What’s the value of the unlimited freelance income you can unlock, or the raises you’ll get 2, 5, and 10 years from now?

 The LITTLE moments.
 It’s having CONFIDENCE.
 It’s being NOT TERRIFIED to put yourself out there.